sodadata/docs/soda/data-contracts.md

 Optionally, you can use a `checks` configuration key to add SodaCL checks to the same file so that Soda executes both your defined checks, and the data contract standards as checks, during a scan of your data.

 The following simple data contract example ensures that the data type of all values in the `last_name` column in the `dim_customer` dataset are `character varying`.
-Soda translates the contract language into a SodaCL check.
+Soda translates the contract standards into a SodaCL check.
 During a scan, Soda executes the SodaCL check it prepared and, if any value in that column is not character varying, the check fails indicating a breach of the data contract standard.

 ```yaml
 dataset: dim_customer